motion/orbit/notes/next.md

+- make willChange actually only do before scroll
+- no pointer events on parllax layer just below by default

-- record simple search video
+* record simple search video
   - border less strong
   - x in y with nice coloring
   - see if can do app isolated record